gaye/calendar-refactor/proposals/promises.md

 There is a lot of momentum for moving over to promises.
 If we use promises, [Q](https://github.com/kriskowal/q) has a wonderful api for flow control.

+(DOM) Promises have landed in Firefox (with GC support if you forget to add catch) and the ES6 Promises likely will make their way into the JS engine soon...
+One potential snafu is that these facilities may not be available in workers right now.